We need a local food chain, now more than ever.

 A step towards the circular economy

 Nothing is wasted in a natural food chain.
-Even an unused apple can be absorbed by the soil or eaten by grubs.
-Unfortunately, what’s nature’s status quo is almost unknown to intensive modern farming practices.
+A rotten apple can be absorbed by the soil or eaten by insects.
+Unfortunately, what’s nature’s status quo has become alien to us.
 We lack systems that can repurpose waste as efficiently.
 The complexity of our food supply chain is making this issue worse.

 3. It’s more transparent.

-When we speak of climate change, we put a lot of the responsibility on the consumer.
-They are supposed to ‘vote with their dollar’ and always make the right choices.
+When we speak of climate change, we like to put a lot of the responsibility on the consumer.
+They are supposed to ‘vote with their wallet’ and always make the right choices.
 However, for those who choose to dig deeper, trying to find out more about the origin of their food can be a big challenge.

 When buying goods that have travelled the entire world, it is near impossible to get information on whether it has contributed to deforestation, unethical labour practices, or unnecessary food waste.